Do a business energy audit

 Any work must be completed by a licensed electrician.

-Have halogen or standard lamps and downlights, including emergency or other signage, been replaced with more energy efficient lamps like LEDs?
+Have halogen or standard lamps and downlights, including emergency signage been replaced with more energy efficient lamps?
 Yes

 No

-The more energy efficient the lamps, the less energy you will use.
-Changing your lights to LEDs or other energy efficient options will save energy.
+Change your lights to LEDs or other energy efficient options to save energy.

 Make sure you check with a licensed electrician about which downlights can be changed by you and which need to be professionally changed.